Exceptional outcomes in infant care

 Micro preemies are babies who are born very early and are very tiny.
 They’re born between week 23 and 29 of pregnancy and often weigh less than 3 pounds.
 Caring for them can be complicated, but Children’s Minnesota achieves a higher survival rate than the Vermont Oxford Network (VON) average.

-At Children’s Minnesota, we understand that a common question parents of children who have spent time in the NICU have is to know if their child’s development is on track.
-The NICU follow-up clinic is offered at Children’s Minnesota’s St. Paul and Minneapolis campuses and focuses on evaluating the growth and development of former NICU patients.
+A common question from parents is whether their child’s development is on track, especially if they have received care in the NICU or have had intensive care for heart disease or other medically complex conditions.
+The Intensive Care Follow-up Clinic is offered at the St. Paul and Minneapolis campuses of Children’s Minnesota.
+The clinic focuses on evaluating the growth and development of children with complex medical needs, like former NICU patients.
 At the clinic, each child’s progress is monitored at regular intervals and includes assessments by therapists, neuropsychologists and neonatologists, allowing us to assess how the child is doing and identify any issues early on to ensure that timely referrals can be made.
 The clinic is available to children who are at risk and have spent time in a NICU or to children whose providers are concerned about their development.
-Learn more about the NICU follow-up clinic at Children’s Minnesota in the NICU Follow-up Clinic brochure or call us at 651-220-6144.
+Learn more about the Intensive Care Follow-up Clinic at Children’s Minnesota or call us at 651-220-6144.

 CHILDREN’S PHYSICIAN ACCESS